andrewkern/bagels/README.md

 - 1.5g (0.5 teaspoons) instant yeast
 - 482g (3 ¾ cups) AP flour
 - 22g salt
-- Either 10g diastatic malt powder or 14g malt syrup (about 1 tablespoon of syrup)
+- Either 10g diastatic malt powder or 20g malt syrup (density varies, approx 1 tablespoon of syrup)

 First add the additional yeast to the sponge.
 Turn on mixer, slowly add 3 cups flour.
 May be challenging to mix but don’t worry.
 Once evenly incorporated add salt and malt.
 Mix further until malt is distributed.
 Finally add remaining ¾ cup flour.
 This can be a struggle!
 The dough should be very tough, but still soft to the touch and not at all ragged (there should be no dry ingredients!)